If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

-This camp is designed for one parent or guardian and up to two youth who want to share a meaningful outdoor adventure together.
-It’s a great fit for families who want:
+This experience is designed for one parent or guardian and up to two youth who want to share a meaningful outdoor adventure together.

 Real connection without screens